WINTER IN BIG SUR AND THE MONTEREY PENINSULA

-5th Annual Magic Light, Moonlight, and Pfeiffer Beach Arch Photo Workshop
+9th Annual Magic Light, High Tides, Moonlight, and Pfeiffer Beach Arch Photo Workshop

 This year I have positioned the workshop to take advantage of the full moonsets from various locations.
-We will have three mornings to photograph locations that include the setting moon at varying heights in the sky!
+We will have two mornings to photograph locations that include the setting moon at varying heights in the sky over the ocean!
 These dates will also allow us to experience this area without the usual crunch of tourists as many of the other locations we will be visiting are also popular tourist destinations.

 Also planned is a night of star photography (weather permitting).
 I will be assisted in this workshop by another qualified instructor.

 Garrapata State Park

 Point Sur and the Point Sur Lightstation

 Cost: $1625.00 (Includes 3 nights lodging and breakfast at Carmel Mission Inn along with passes to both Point Lobos State Reserve and Julia Pfeiffer Burns State Park for one day)

 Deadline: When workshop fills (limited to 12 students).